5 things Google got right in 2019—and 5 it got wrong

 Good: Google is being thoughtful about AI ethics

 Sundar Pichai once declared that AI will be a more profound breakthrough for humans than fire was in its day.
 But despite that enthusiasm, Google is acknowledging that AI, like fire, can be dangerous if it gets out of hand.
 In January, the company published a white paper saying that it welcomed government regulation on certain aspects of the technology, such as the need to disclose how an algorithm arrived at a particular decision.
 As Wired’s Tom Simonite has reported, Google is also being methodical how to roll out some of the AI functionality it’s built.
-For example, its facial-recognition service, which can identify celebrities, is available only to carefully-screened customers.
+For example, its facial-recognition service, which can identify celebrities, is available only to carefully screened customers.

 Bad: Its AI advisory board was a fiasco

 Seeking outside counsel on responsible use of AI sounds like a reasonable idea.
 But Google’s AI ethics board collapsed less than two weeks after its introduction in late March.
-Google employees protested the inclusion of the president of the conservative think tank the Heritage Foundation and the CEO of a maker of drones with military applications, and in-fighting and resignation precipitated the board’s official demise.
+Google employees protested the inclusion of the president of the conservative think tank the Heritage Foundation and the CEO of a maker of drones with military applications, and infighting and resignation precipitated the board’s official demise.
 Regardless of your opinion of specific members, the whole plan seemed ill-suited to holding Google accountable.
 The company says that the ethics board’s abrupt termination doesn’t mean that it’s lost interest in having outsiders play a part in guiding its use of AI.
 Here’s hoping the utter failure of its first attempt helps it figure out the right way.